-Situated on the Carrer del Consell de Cent avenue, you’ll love its relaxed and welcoming atmosphere, the perfect hotspot for catching up with friends after a busy night on the town.
+Situated on the Carrer del Consell de Cent, you’ll love its relaxed and welcoming atmosphere, the perfect hotspot for catching up with friends after a busy night on the town.

-As well as its fresh juices and quality coffee, we recommend Oma’s Brunch or their toasts, made with artisanal bread, avocado cream, coriander, parsley, pico de gallo, feta cheese, lombardy and onion sprouts.
-Delicious!
+As well as its fresh juices and quality coffee, we recommend Oma’s Brunch or their toasts, made with artisanal bread, avocado cream, coriander, parsley, pico de gallo, feta cheese, Lombardy and onion sprouts.

-One of the things we love about Can Dendé is that, though it’s small, the owners recently expanded their venture and launched a garden, cultivating their own products to offer one of the best brunch in Barcelona.
+One of the things we love about Can Dendé is that, though it’s small, the owners recently expanded their venture and launched a garden, cultivating their own products.
 Ask for some produce grown locally and be sure to try one of their delectable Bloody Mary cocktails.

 Wish you could be in two places at once?
 At Federal Café, you can be – at least, technically!

 Inspired by and named after the small town in New South Wales, Australia, Federal keeps things simple with coffee made with fresh, pure milk and wholesome brunch options such as muesli, deconstructed Eggs Benedict, crunchy croissants, avocado salads, and much more.